Vishranthi-arun/Search-Algorithm/README.md

 #sort the array
 arr.sort()
 print(arr)
-# k is the element to be searched for
 k = eval(input())
 low=0
 high=len(arr)-1
 # use the binary search function to find the result
-result=BinarySearch(arr, k, low, high)
+result=BinarySearch(arr, k, low, high) if result>=0:
-# use if-else to print sorted array and "Element not found" if the item is not present in the list otherwise print sorted array and "Element found at index: ", result
-if result>=0:
     print("Element found at index: ",result)
 else: